 We encourage networks to share information about the events that have been held.
 This means information about the event is not lost and it can help to inspire others beyond the bounds of your own network.
 Sharing information about your event can introduce new ideas for other networks such as: new topics, formats for events, speakers, resources, use of technology, and can highlight future collaboration opportunities between agencies.

-For the first of its free seminar series events, te Aka Wāhine o Tāmaki/AGWN was delighted to host Alex Chadwick, Manager of the Gender Pay Gap Action Plan Taskforce, State Services Commission.
+Te Aka Wāhine o Tāmaki/Auckland GWN was delighted to host Principal Advisor, Stephanie Nichols, and Sophie Cossens, Senior Advisor from the Gender Pay Gap Action Plan Taskforce, State Services Commission.

 SGWN hosted Tina Milne, Wellness Advisor for the New Zealand Police, via a virtual Zoom event to provide insight into the impact of social connection on our mental health, and how we can harness self-mastery and self-efficacy tools to thrive in changing and challenging environments.